The Feast of the Baptism of the Lord

 At the time of Christ, Israel (and by extension all of us) definitely needed a “do-over.”
 Throughout Salvation History, God has granted His people opportunities to start anew… to begin again.

-The history of God’s chosen people passed through many ups and downs and at the time of the coming of the Lord, they had been experiencing a spiritual darkness for centuries, awaiting the coming of the Messiah Who would save them.
+The history of God’s chosen people passed through many ups and downs.
+At the time of the coming of the Lord, Whose manifestation we celebrated yesterday at Epiphany, they had been experiencing a spiritual darkness for centuries, awaiting the coming of the Messiah Who would save them.

 Today’s feast brings to an end our liturgical season of Christmas during which we have recalled the coming into the world of Jesus, the Light of the World, Who would dispel the spiritual darkness that had hold of our lives.